opf/openproject/help/user-guide/time-and-costs/time-tracking/README.md

 ## Logging time in the work package view

 In order to log spent hours for a certain activity, open the details of the corresponding work package.
-Select **Log time** from the **More functions** dropdown menu, the icon with the three dots in the top right of the work packages details.
+Select **Log time** from the **More functions** drop down menu, the icon with the three dots in the top right of the work packages details.

 ![Time-tracking_log-time](Time-tracking_log-time.png)